 Today marked the end of our African Adventure.
 We started our journey home to Australia and to close out this report, I just wanted to make a few comments that apply to the whole trip.
 Firstly, just how incredibly well our group was looked after, not only by Alex but by all of the staff at the different lodges and camps.
 Not once do I think anyone went hungry and the sundowners each night spoiled us.
 Lastly, the group of people I got to share the tour with were indeed a delight to spend two weeks with, and I do hope to travel with them again someday.

-Trying to some up in a couple of sentences what this trip meant to me is proving very hard.
+Trying to sum up in a couple of sentences what this trip meant to me is proving very hard.
 The memories of what I did, who I did it with and everything I experienced will be with me for the rest of my life.

 We hope you enjoyed reading Patrick’s story and that it inspires you to tick off some of your own bucket list wildlife encounters when you get the chance.
 In the meantime, we hope you stay safe and well and we look forward to travelling with you in future.